fable-compiler/fable2-samples/interop/README.md

-# Fable Browser App
+# Fable Interop To JavaScript

-This is a simple Fable app which draws a grid into a canvas element.
+This is a simple Fable app which calls JavaScript code from F# code.

 ## Requirements